e-ucm/xapi-seriousgames/README.md

 ### 7.2.5. collected

-The player collected a target inside the game world.
+The player collectes a target inside the game world.

 ```
 	John Doe collected "Weapon/LightSword" at "May 24, 2016 19:43:51 UTC"